James4Ever0/notes/System lagging alert, Temperature alert in arbitrary device.md

 ---
-title: Temperature alert in arbitrary device
+title: 'System lagging alert, Temperature alert in arbitrary device'
 created: '2024-01-14T05:48:29.112Z'
-modified: '2024-01-14T08:31:53.338Z'
+modified: '2024-01-14T08:56:51.083Z'
 ---

-# Temperature alert in arbitrary device
+# System lagging alert, Temperature alert in arbitrary device

+The system sometimes feels lagging.
+The only way to fix is to reboot.

 Temperature monitoring packages: